IanButterworth/SystemBenchmark.jl/README.md

 julia> show(res, allrows=true, allcols=true)
 ```
-Then add the txt and copy the printed table into [SystemBenchmark.jl/issues/8](https://github.com/ianshmean/SystemBenchmark.jl/issues/8).
+Then append the txt file and copy the printed table into a new comment on [SystemBenchmark.jl/issues/8](https://github.com/ianshmean/SystemBenchmark.jl/issues/8).

 Any `.txt` results files posted to that issue can easily be collated into a dataframe with: